Here is a list of the 2010 most popular searched recipes from readers like you! And here is a link to my own personal favorites from 2010 .

 heavy whipping cream

 Cream butter and sugar together for about 2 minutes.
 Stir in the eggs, vanilla and almond.
 In a separate bowl, sift together the flour, baking powder and salt.
 Add the flour mixture into the butter mixture on low stirring seed, alternating with the heavy whipping cream, about 3 times.
 Divide the dough into two balls and wrap in plastic wrap.
 Refrigerate overnight.
+(I am honestly too impatient for that and I usually throw the wrapped dough in the freezer for about 20 minutes or until it is chilled.)

 Roll out and Bake: